jamesheald/COIN/README.md

 The COIN model can be fit either to an individual participants’ data or to the average data of a group of participants.
 Here, the group average case is presented, as an individual participant is a special case of a group.

 The COIN model is fit to data by finding the parameters that minimise the negative log of the likelihood function.
 To calculate the negative log-likelihood, create an array of objects (one object per participant).
-For each object, define the model parameters, paradigm and adaptation data via the appropriate [properties](#properties):
+For each object, define the model parameters, paradigm and adaptation data via the [properties](#properties) of the object:
 ```
 for p = 1:P % loop over participants